corrode/corrode.github.io/content/blog/foundational-software/index.md

 ## The Issue With "Systems Programming"

 First off, do we really need another different term?
-After all, many people still think of Rust as a systems programming language first and foremost so why can't we just stick to "systems programming"?
+After all, many people still think of Rust as a systems programming language first and foremost, so why can't we just stick to "systems programming"?

 I believe the framing is all wrong.
 <<From the outside the term might imply that we build "systems", but systems programming is a term loaded with historical baggage that feels limiting and prohibitive.>>